-Student receives a grade of 'D' then repeats the course and receives another grade of 'D'.
-If the student decides to repeat the course a second time, the course would not count towards his/her enrollment status.
+• Student receives a grade of 'D' then repeats the course and receives another grade of 'D'.
+If the student decides to take the course a third time, the course would not count towards his/her enrollment status.

-For Satisfactory Academic Progress purposes, a repeated course will calculate at face value within the term.
+For SAP, a repeated course will calculate at face value within the term.
 However, the higher grade will be used to calculate cumulative GPA, cumulative attempted credits, and cumulative GPA credits.

-Transfer Work
+Transfer Credit